donedgardo/blog/content/blog/top-down-alien-adventure-game-jam-experience.md

 so abstract was becoming real, and this gave the focus to continue.
 Another thing that went well was the ability to reuse systems from past games and better understand how ECS helps.
 I write more reusable code for future projects.
-Creating music is the most rewarding of all the hats I have worn, so that I will explore that further.
+Creating music is the most rewarding of all the hats I have worn, and I will explore that further.

 ### What went wrong?
 Skipping the decision-making process of what the game loop would look like ahead of time costs me a lot of effort and focus.
-I needed to decide what the game would play to spread out my focus on many different generic features but no feature-rich game loop.
+I needed to decide what the game would play like instead of spreading out my focus on many different generic features.

-Another thing that could have gone better was the item and Inventory system's inventory system architecture.
+Another thing that could have gone better was the item and inventory system's architecture.
 I noticed this on the last day of the game jam when I was updating my UI for the inventory system and to hack this part of the code:

 ```rust